 Fiberactive Organics’ founder and CEO, Julie Moore, has more than 20 years in the organic industry.
 This company and other businesses that she has built, stem from her drive and dedication to preserving and cleaning up the environment and doing business in a manner that supports the health and dignity of all people.

-Ms Moore has lectured about her business model at Duke University’s School of Business, she has been featured in industry publications such as Green Business Quarterly and has recently appeared on Threads of Sustainability podcast.
+Ms Moore has lectured about her business model at universities like Duke and NC State, she has been featured in industry publications such as Green Business Quarterly and has recently appeared on Threads of Sustainability podcast.
 She is a member of the Organic Trade Association and serves on their Fiber Council.
 She is a member of Textile Exchange, and the North Carolina Composting Council.